akarazhev/crypto-scout-db/secrets/README.md

   `timescaledb.env`.
 Mismatched credentials will cause backup failures.
 - `POSTGRES_HOST` in `postgres-backup.env` should be the compose service name of the database: `postgres`.
 - Files matching `secrets/*.env` are gitignored (see project `.gitignore`).
 Keep permissions restrictive (`chmod 600`).
+- To harden local auth during bootstrap, add `POSTGRES_INITDB_ARGS=--auth=scram-sha-256` to `secrets/timescaledb.env`.
+  This only takes effect when creating a new data directory; to apply later, re-initialize `./data/postgresql`.